BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 A few things can go wrong:

 - The page is displayed, but the navigation system hasn’t finished its own initialization, so nothing is focused when Cypress sends the first key.
-- Everything is ready, but Cypress fires `right` and “right” so fast that the navigation handler only processes one of them before the "enter" key arrives.
+- Everything is ready, but Cypress fires `right` and `right` so fast that the navigation handler only processes one of them before the `enter` key arrives.

 The outcome of a navigation action is entirely dependent on which element was focused at the moment the key event was dispatched.
 A missing or incorrect focus leads to unpredictable navigation paths.